gl-inet/docs3.x/docs/release_notes/index.md

 [2] The testing firmware which is under development.

-[3] OpenWrt/LEDE firmware with Luci admin page only.
+[3] OpenWrt/LEDE firmware with LuCI admin page only.
 Our official user admin page is not included.

 [4] Tor firmware.